monerium/js-monorepo/apps/developer/docs/packages/SDK/classes/MoneriumClient.md

 > **disconnect**(): `Promise`\<`void`\>

-Cleanups the socket and the subscriptions
+Cleanups the localstorage and websocket connections

 #### Returns